-By purchasing butterflies from farmers who have the seal on their website, you can have confidence that the farmers have completed the course, practice disease prevention through good rearing practices, and know how to keep their stock clean and healthy by recognizing signs and symptoms of unhealthy stock.
-You are ordering from a professional who understands what to watch for and can help you feel good that you are getting healthy butterflies or caterpillars.
+By purchasing butterflies from farmers who display the seal on their website, you can have confidence that these farmers have completed the course, practice disease prevention through good rearing practices, and know how to keep their stock clean and healthy by recognizing signs and symptoms of unhealthy stock.
+You are ordering from a knowledgeable, informed professional who understands what to watch for and can help you feel good that you are receiving healthy butterflies or caterpillars.

-Read on to find out exactly how the course works and what is learned and must be achieved in order to obtain a Disease Seal.
+Read on to find out exactly how the course works, what is covered, and the criteria that must be achieved in order to obtain a Disease Seal.

 Week One covers: